bashwork/wdm/hwk/homework2.rst

 The difference between the two methods (1-nn vs 5-nn) is simply the value of K which instructs the algorithm of how many of the nearest neighbors to use in evaluating the class label that it should apply to the new data entry.
+So given 1, we would simply assign our entry to the same class label as its closest neighbor (using say Euclidean distance).
+However for K-nearest neighbors, we would chose K of the closest neighbors and then choose the most frequent class label among them.

 As for data points with missing values, there are a number of techniques that can be employed to fill in the attribute values, however, the best way to populate